RaphaelHailer/RaphaelHailer.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Mechanical engineering student at the State University of Campinas (Brazil) and currently a prospective PhD student.
+I graduated in Mechanical engineering at the State University of Campinas (Brazil) and currently a prospective PhD student.

 I completed the Cycle d'Ingénieur at ENSTA Paris in a dual-degree program, funded by the BRAFITEC excellence scholarship from the Coordination for the Improvement of Higher Education Personnel (CAPES).
 I have the french engineering degree equivalent to the Master of Science with a focus on intelligent and sustainable mobility.
 I have also pursued advanced studies in space science and challenges, at École Polytechnique.